GLOBAL MARKETS-Stimulus hopes boost stocks to record; bitcoin soars

 Such checks issued during Spring led to money pouring into stock markets and bitcoin from punters, helping stocks recover quickly from the COVID-19 blow.
 A trader in London pointed to chances of a new retail-led boost to stock markets.

+"We should be careful as to how much we extrapolate U.S. consumer spending – after all, this stimulus package would simply replace expiring stimulus programmes, to a large extent," said Edmund Shing, chief investment officer at BNP Paribas Wealth Management.

+"So it is not just additional stimulus, but rather maintenance of existing stimulus."

-The general risk-on mood sent dollar to 2-1/2-year lows against major peers, while the MSCI world stock index .MIWD00000PUS reached a new high of 639.64.
+However, the general risk-on mood sent the dollar to 2-1/2-year lows against major peers, while the MSCI world stock index .MIWD00000PUS reached a new high of 639.33.
 The index has climbed 16% since the end of October.
 Since then, multiple COVID-19 vaccine breakthroughs have been announced.

 "While we expect stocks to benefit further from positive news on vaccine rollouts and U.S. fiscal support, the same cannot be said for the US dollar," said Mark Haefele, Chief Investment Officer at UBS Global Wealth Management.